dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

         ```
         It is advised to run the reindex command in a tmux session as it might take a long time and can be detached/re-attached as needed for monitoring progress.

         Note down the `task_number` that is displayed by the command.
-It should be a numeric ID and would be required to verify the reindex process
+It should be a numeric ID and will be required to verify the reindex process

-    4. Verify reindex is completed by querying the logs (only needed for Elasticsearch 2) and ensuring that doc count matches between primary and secondary indices.
+    4. Verify reindex is completed by querying the logs (only needed for Elasticsearch 2) and ensuring that the doc count matches between primary and secondary indices.

         1. Logs can be queried by running: